gurdeepkumar/urlshorty/README.md

 About
 -----

-**URL Shorty** is a lightweight and high-performance RESTful API built with FastAPI that allows users to create and manage shortened URLs.
+**URL Shorty** is a RESTful API built with FastAPI that allows users to create and manage shortened URLs.
 It supports custom short codes using human-friendly words and provides secure user registration and authentication to manage personal links.
 Designed for speed and simplicity.

 **Frontend:** [URLShorty CLI](./frontend_cli)